Access Helpful Resources

 Nurse Well-Being and Recognition Fund

 The Nurse Well-Being and Recognition Fund provides a long-term source of restricted funding for initiatives that recognize nurses and those who support their work.
-Guided by the AACN Healthy Work Environment standard, Meaningful Recognition, AACN seeks to build global awareness of who nurses are, what they do and their unique contributions to the healthcare system.
+Guided by Meaningful Recognition, one of the AACN Healthy Work Environment standards, AACN seeks to build global awareness of who nurses are, what they do and their unique contributions to the healthcare system.
 In the short term, these efforts offer an opportunity to recognize exceptional colleagues for their daily work as knowledgeable clinicians and leaders who are vital to delivering optimal care for patients and families.

 Access Help